AquaNox: AquaNox: The Angel's Tears

-AquaNox: The Angel's Tears is the PlayStation 2 remake of AquaNox 2: Revelation.
+AquaNox: The Angel's Tears is the PlayStation 2 and Xbox remake of AquaNox 2: Revelation.
 The title did not pass Sony's software quality assurance test and as Massive Development had already been closed by JoWood Productions, the release was cancelled.

 AquaNox: Deep Descent

 At Gamescom 2014, Nordic Games presented a tech demo of a new iteration from the Aquanox series.
 The Nordic Games officials confirmed they were working on a new iteration of the game.
 The demo was created using Unreal Engine 3 and showed a bit of the environment and one ship model prototype along with a hangar interface.
-The game was successfully crowdfunded through Kickstarter on the 11th of September 2015 by amassing US$95,979, surpassing its US$75,000 goal.
-The game was released on October 16, 2020 in stores and on Steam.
+The game was successfully crowdfunded through Kickstarter on 11 September 2015 by amassing US$95,979, surpassing its US$75,000 goal.
+The game was released on October 16, 2020, in stores and on Steam.
 The game is developed by Serbian studio Digital Arrow.